 The Boulder Landfill is located southeast of town off Highway 12 between mile markers 84 and 85.

 Use: For household/residential/non-commercial use only.
-Contractors and large demolition projects must make arrangements for on-site waste containment and removal.
+Contractors and large demolition projects must make arrangements [with] for on-site waste containment and removal.

-Service: Pursuant to the state permit, the landfill is open to all Boulder-area residents including both town and county residents.
+Service: Pursuant to the state permit, the landfill is open to all Boulder and Garfield County residents..
 Dumping is only allowed when a dump operator employee is on site.

 Hours: Saturdays 12PM-4PM, or by appointment (contact Town Clerk).